Skip to content

 def emailaddress = ^EmailAddress["you_and_i"]

-// we can use the constructor to access the underlying string:
+// Use the constructor to access the underlying string.

 def is_valid(email in EmailAddress) {